sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/contribution.md

 ### Update of Edge Node Agents

-1. If a new package has to be released, follow below steps to ensure the package is available in the artifactory
+1. If a new package has to be released, follow below steps to ensure the package is available in the artifactory.

     1. Checkout the tag for your agent which has to be released
     1. cd into your agent's directory
     1. Invoke `make tarball`
-    1. Upload tarball from build/artifacts to the tarball repository
+    1. Upload tarball from `build/artifacts` to the tarball repository

 1. Update the respective spec file in SPECS/<agent-name> directory.
-Example : `SPECS/node-agent`
+Example : `SPECS/node-agent`.

-1. Bump Release number declared in the top section of the spec file if on same version.
-Else update the release version and number set to 1.
+1. Bump the release number declared in the top section of the spec file if on the same version.
+Else, update the release version and set the number to 1.

-1. Update env_wrapper.sh and spec file if there are new configurations to be added or installation changes
+1. Update `env_wrapper.sh` and the spec file if there are new configurations to be added or installation changes.

-1. Update changelog to ensure the version and release number are mentioned accurately as well.
+1. Update the changelog to ensure the version and release number are mentioned correctly as well.
 Example :

     ```bash